hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 After inputting the above command, the AWS CLI will ask you to input the access key and secret key.
 After the profile is created, the information will be stored at <ins>$HOME/.aws/config</ins> and <ins>$HOME/.aws/credentials</ins>.

-Use the below command to list Buckets:
+Use the below command to list buckets:

 ```shell
 aws s3api list-buckets --endpoint-url https://`hostname -f`:9000 --profile s3-test-iam_user-ray-2-objstor
 ```

-Use the below command to put a file into the Bucket:
+Use the below command to put a file into the bucket:

 ```shell
 aws s3api put-object --bucket s3-test-iam-user-bucket --key 'testdir/s3-test-iam-user-dir/hpe-cp-rhel-release-5.5.1-3083.bin' --body 'downloads/hpe-cp-rhel-release-5.5.1-3083.bin' --endpoint-url https://m2-maprts-vm197-172.mip.storage.hpecorp.net:9000 --profile s3-test-iam_user-ray-2-objstor